monsoonmaelstrom/book2/book2.md

 She shrugs.
 “I still say I could take you.”

 I look her up and down, considering.
 I’ve honestly never paid much attention to Amelia.
-If I’ve thought about her at all—and mostly I haven’t—it’s been in irritation, often relegating her to the role of ‘Peter’s ex’, which is kind of shitty of me, but we didn’t exactly get off on the right foot, and then it escalated.
+If I’ve thought about her at all—and mostly I haven’t—it’s been in irritation, often relegating her to the role of ‘Peter’s ex,’ which is kind of shitty of me, but we didn’t exactly get off on the right foot, and then it escalated.
 Then I had bigger problems, and then she was gone.
 After that, her stupid cousin was causing problems.
 All of which is to say, I have no idea what I think of Amelia as a person beyond any of that.
 I have no real idea what she’s capable of.

 I’m angry at myself for about a dozen other reasons right now, so let’s add that to the list as well.
 But at least this one I can address if I start making myself treat Amelia like a person instead of an annoyance.